kfjahnke/envutil/README.md

 You can combine this parameter with automatic twining - the twine factor and the twine width will be calculated automatically, then the gaussian is applied to the initially equal-weighted box filter.
+Keep in mind that applying gaussian weights will 'narrow' the filter, so you may need to pass a larger twine_width to counteract that effect.
+This may be a bit counterintuitive, because gaussians are commonly associated with blurring - but a gaussian kernel produces 'sharper' output than a box filter.
 Also consider the next parameter which eliminates weights below a given threshold to save CPU time.

 ## --twine_threshold TWINE_THRESHOLD  discard twining filter taps below this threshold

 If you pass twine_sigma, marginal twining kernel values may become quite small and using them as filter taps makes no sense.
 Pass a threshold here to suppress kernel values below the threshold.
 This is mainly to reduce processing time.
 Use -v to display the kernel and see which kernel values 'survive' the thresholding.
 This parameter makes no sense without --twine_sigma (see above): if all weights are equal, they'd either all be above or below the threshold.

 You can combine this parameter with automatic twining - the twine factor and the twine width will be calculated automatically, then the twine_sigma is applied, and finally the thresholding eliminates small weights.

+After thresholding, the weights are 'normalized' to produce a filter with 'unit gain' - you can see that all the weights add up to 1.0 precisely.
+Without the normlization, just eliminating the sub-threshold taps would darken the output.

 # OpenImageIO-specific options